EliWimmer/notion-style-tweaks/README.md

 A Chrome extension aiming to give granular control over the visual experience of Notion.
 Written in Svelte.

+*Development is currently on hold awaiting the new databadse features.
+Many things may break after that update.

 ![cover](https://github.com/EliWimmer/notion-style-tweaks/blob/master/coverimage.png)

 ### Installation